robchendev/Guitardex_old/src/t/4-slap-pluck.md

 tags: [thumb, slap, pluck]
 ---

+Video:
+- Slap pluck (normal)
+- Slap pluck (twist)
+- remake the videos with thumbpick later

 The slap pluck is used to target pluck specific strings at the same time as a thumb slap.

 This technique will be counterintuitive to those who are used to the slap strum technique, as it requires two opposite movements to be performed by the same hand.

+Like the slap strum, the slap pluck is commonly notated with a few notes above an X. Unlike the slap strum, the slap pluck is not notated with a strum arrow.

 #### Slap pluck (with twist)